-Philip Szostak has over 40 years of experience in a broad variety of architectural design projects.
-A graduate of NC State University’s School of Design, he first opened Philip Szostak Associates (PSA) in 1980 where he demonstrated exceptional abilities in designing projects ranging in scale from small renovations to complex, multi-million dollar facilities.
-In 1990, he became the NC Principal for NBBJ, the country’s second largest architectural practice.
-After 12 years leading the design and management of hundreds of millions of dollars worth of construction, he left NBBJ to re-open PSA, now Szostak Design.
+Phil Szostak has over 40 years of experience in a broad range of architectural design projects.
+A graduate of NC State University’s College of Design, he first opened Philip Szostak Associates (PSA) in 1980 and demonstrated exceptional abilities in designing projects ranging in scale from small renovations to complex, multi-million dollar facilities.
+In 1990, he became the North Carolina principal for NBBJ, then the nation’s second largest architectural practice.
+After 12 years leading the design and administration of hundreds of millions of dollars of construction, he left NBBJ to reestablish PSA, now Szostak Design.

 Phil is responsible for the design and documentation of all projects in the firm.
 His recent projects include the Durham Performing Arts Center, which he designed and co-developed, the Aloft Hotel in Downtown Durham, and renovations to the Capitol Broadcasting Company Headquarters in Raleigh.